opiumfp/vinjs-jm/content/conf/vinnytsiajs-2020.md

           possible solutions, and ways to protect your team from repeating them in the future.
       active: "true"
+    - fields:
+        bio: >-
+          6 years of development experience

+          Passed all stages of work from studio, outsource, outstaff to product and e-commerce

+          I am interested in community building and I want to contribute a little bit of myself and my experience to the  Vinnytsia community
+        city: Vinnytsia
+        name: Denis Furman
+        socialLinks:
+          - src: ""
+            icon: icon-facebook-square
+        country: Ukraine
+        title: Frontend Developer
+        id: denis_furman
+        image: /uploads/denis_furman_sq.jpg
+        company: Libertex
+      talk:
+        id: talk21_11
+        title: Interviews are a great and invaluable experience
+        description: >-
+          You choose the job, not the job that chooses you!\

+          In this report, I will talk about the trends in vacancies in the frontend industry and what employers want from you.\

+          We will see what will be really relevant, not just on the hype\

+          I will tell you how to learn to successfully pass interviews without stress, how to properly prepare and what weaknesses need to be corrected
+      active: "true"
 speakers:
   id: speakers
   items: